About Me: The Path from Actor to Intuitive Healer

 I wanted to be me.

-Stepping off the Stage – From Actor to Healer
+Stepping off the Stage – From Actor to Intuitive Healer

 This brought me to explore the healing power of the arts.
 I had personal experience of healing the arts can be.
-It was one of the only places I could turn to to explore and express my feelings, wounds, joys, and ideas safely.
-I could pour everything that was different about me and my life into making characters that were believable to others, and be rewarded for it.
+It was one of the only places I could turn to explore and express my feelings, wounds, joys, and ideas safely.
+I poured everything that felt different about me and my life into making characters that felt believable to others, and they rewarded me for it.
 On the stage, I could be anything.

 But I wanted more.
 Some core part of me realized one reason I loved acting was because of its potential to heal – myself, and others.
-I wanted to use this power consciously, to turn that healing journey into something I could then offer to others, off the stage.
+However, I wanted to use this power consciously, to turn that healing journey into something I could then offer to others.
+Off the stage.

 It became clear that I specifically wanted to create and guide others on their own healing journey.
 I wanted to use the arts to become a healer.

-I didn’t believe in what was being taught there.
+I disagreed with what was being taught there.
 As an empath, HSP, and intuitive, I knew that people were rich, complex, multi-layered beings with so much more than a set of symptoms to define them.
 I believed we all have our own journeys to travel, and that a healer should be someone who walks with us on that journey.
 Not someone who defines and limits us.

-As a healer, I serve others who feel deeply and are seeking a guide on their own journeys.
-As an expressive arts therapist, I bring forward healing tools that go beneath your every day way of being.
+As an intuitive healer, I serve others who feel deeply and are seeking a guide on their own journeys.
+As an expressive arts therapist, I bring forward healing tools that go beneath your everyday way of being.
 Incorporating the arts into the healing process connects you to an ancient way of being that is alive in all of us.
 These places inside hold your shadow and your light, and once explored reveal their gifts to you.
 Therapy allows you to explore them safely, and embody the wisdom you gain from your journeys.

-I am committed to supporting you in getting to know your own roles and masks with compassionate understanding.
-These roles and masks were created for a reason.
+I am committed to helping you explore your own roles and masks with compassionate understanding.
+You co-created these roles and masks for a reason.
 They have served you throughout your life, even as they have also limited you.
 It’s important for us to know how, when, and why they were created, and what they offered.

 When you take the time to truly understand something, it changes you.
 Just like when you watch a performance and feel seen by an actor – whether or not they play a “good” or “bad” character, doesn’t matter.
 The experience revealed some new, unknown part of you.
 A part of you that you didn’t know.
 And this changed you, even if you don’t know how.

-When we allow ourselves to take the time to truly see and understand the roles we play, we are changed.
+When we give ourselves the time and space needed to truly understand the roles we play, it changes us.
 When we consciously work to understand and step away from the roles we play, we change our lives forever.